 Cuban-American writer Richard Fariña (1937-1966), wrote the popular counterculture novel Been Down So Long It Looks Like Up to Me (1966) based on his experiences at Cornell.
-The setting for much of Fariña's novel is Ithaca's Collegetown, although the names have been changed to Mentor University in the town of Athene.
+The setting for much of Fariña's novel is Ithaca's Collegetown, although the names were changed to Mentor University in the town of Athene.

 College students also came from Cuba – the first student of color to graduate from Cornell was Francisco de Paula Rodríguez y Valdès from Cuba in 1878.
 In 1888-89 Latin American students from Nicaragua, Puerto Rico, Honduras and Brazil created Alpha Zeta, which, the Sun reported, was “intended solely for the benefit of persons born in the western hemisphere and who speak either Spanish or Portuguese, but excludes all Europeans."
 In 1894 a Club Latino-Americano flourished.
 A graduate student from Argentina, Modesto Quiroga, organized the Cosmopolitan Club, Cornell’s first international student group in 1904; townspeople were eligible for “associate membership.”
 A Cornellian, Mario García Menocal (Class of 1888) was active in the Cuban independence movement, and served as president of Cuba in 1912 to 1921.

 Ithaca’s first Mexican restaurant, Subs & Such, Ltd. opened on North Aurora St. in 1977, advertising itself as “Ithaca’s Only Mexican Restaurant serving Mexican Taste Treats Such as Tacos Beef Burritos and Mexican ‘No Jumping’ Beans’” See Ithaca Journal, April 27, 1977.

 The Latino Civic Association of Tompkins County (LCA) was founded in 1994 to represent Latinx needs in the community.
 The association sponsors Latinx Heritage Month; helps migrants, especially farmworkers; hosts bilingual town halls and focus groups; and sponsors scholarships for Latinx high school seniors.
 LCA hosted the first Latino Heritage Month in the City of Ithaca in 1999.
 The celebration included a Latino artists art walk, film screening, musical performances, and dancing. ¡CULTURA!
 Ithaca a project of LCA hosts arts-based educational events and experiences throughout Tompkins County to foster and share Latinx culture in the community.